Computer Science, Department

 Further information provided by the department

-Special features regarding teachingAlmost all lectures include practicals.
-This is where small groups of students (16 students) use laptops/PCs to learn to apply the concepts introduced in the lecture in practice.
-Either in pairs or in medium-sized groups, students work on projects and perform tasks that build on each other.
-The practicals are usually supervised by the professors themselves.
-Most of the lectures are interactive, with live-coding as well as lecture exercises being typical didactic elements.
+Special features regarding teachingAlmost all lectures are complemented by an internship.
+Here the students learn in small groups (16 students) mostly on notebook/PC the practical application of the concepts introduced in the lecture.
+In pairs or also in medium-sized groups, projects are worked out, tasks that build on each other are implemented.
+The practical courses are usually held by the professors themselves.
+Lectures are mostly interactive, live-coding as well as lecture hall exercises are typical didactic elements.

-Support for foundersThe Dörte Wörner Innovation Award is intended to encourage members of the university to develop business ideas in the field of informatics and set up companies on that basis.
-There are also various events such as a founders night or a founders meeting organised by the university.
+Support for foundersThe Dörte Wörner Innovation Award aims to encourage members of the Darmstadt University of Applied Sciences to develop business ideas in the field of information technology and thus to found companies.
+In addition, there are various events such as the night of the founders or a founders' meeting of the university.